ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 #### 1. Study

 ##### Logic gates in the lab kit
 The logic gates available in the [lab kit](https://docs.google.com/document/d/18IDsrQlZY_QkmWG7FFtGqd9M2S1wL8ShJrD00aHwBwQ/edit?usp=sharing) are listed in the [BOM](https://docs.google.com/document/d/18IDsrQlZY_QkmWG7FFtGqd9M2S1wL8ShJrD00aHwBwQ/edit#heading=h.o3s6rnopwwhc), with links to the datasheets also provided. _Note: You should do your own inspection of the exact part number of each chip, and perform your own search for the exact (or closest) datasheet.
-The part numbers have the general form XX74YYDDDZ, where XX is the optional family prefix, YY is the logic type, DD/DDD is the gate code, and Z is an optional suffix (see the table below).
+The part numbers have the general form XX74YYDDDZ, where XX is the optional family prefix, YY is the logic type, DD/DDD is the gate code, and Z is an optional suffix (see the table below, as well as more details on [Wikipedia](https://en.wikipedia.org/wiki/7400-series_integrated_circuits#Part_numbering)).
 While most of these IC packages have the **V<sub>CC</sub>** pin in the top-right corner (when properly oriented with the notch up toward the breadboard power supply) and **GND** in the bottom-left corner, you should double check.
 There might be different chips that provide the same logic gates, so you should make sure you have the datasheet for each one._

 A | B | NOT (04) | AND (08) | OR (32) | NAND (00) | XOR (86) | XNOR (135)
 --- | --- | --- | --- | --- | --- | --- | ---